tomas-bzdusek/research-website/content/publication/from-quantum-geometry-to-non-linear-optics-and-gerbes-recent-advances-in-topological-band-theory/index.md

 ---
 title: "From quantum geometry to non-linear optics and gerbes: Recent advances in topological band theory"
 publication_types:
-  - "3"
+  - "2"
 authors:
   - Tomáš Bzdušek
-publication_short: arXiv:2511.20608 (2025)
+publication_short: Phys.
+Rev. B 113, 099601 (2026)
 abstract: >
 Topological principles constitute at present an integral component of condensed matter physics, permeating the modern characterization of electronic states while also guiding materials design.
 In this brief Perspective, I highlight three research threads in single-particle topological band theory that have recently gained momentum: (i) the rise of the quantum geometric tensor, whose components can at present be directly accessed with optical probes; (ii) the notions of delicate and multigap topology, which fall outside the scope of tenfold way and symmetry-based indicators yet leave robust physical fingerprints; and (iii) the consideration of bundle gerbes, which capture formerly overlooked higher-form topological aspects of energy bands.
 These distinct directions have been elegantly woven together: delicate and multigap topological insulators have peculiar features in quantum geometry that can be conveniently captured by bundle gerbes.
-This viewpoint exposes the recently identified quantization of a non-linear optical response and provides outlooks for its realization in crystalline solids.
+This viewpoint exposes the recently identified quantization of a nonlinear optical response, and it invites deeper and systematic investigations into geometric and topological aspects of band structures beyond conventional Berryology.
 draft: false
 featured: true
 tags: